dumkof22/mind-plugins/MAKE-ADDONS.md

-# How to Create Stremio Addons
+# How to Create Mind Addons

 ## Table of Contents
 - [Overview](#overview)